daniel-locatelli/scraper-cumincadPDF/README.md

 Get this number and add it to the <strong>page_number</strong> on line 114 of the code.<br />
 &nbsp;</p>

-<h3>In case the pdf is not found</h3>
+<h3>In case the code doesn't find a pdf for the paper</h3>
 <ul>
-<p>Sometimes the pdf is missing, or simply there is no pdf at all.
-In this cases the code generates a .txt file with the information available. </p>
+Sometimes the pdf is missing, or simply there is no pdf at all.
+In this cases the code generates a .txt file with the information available.
 </ul>